atml1/backend-coding-challenge/README.md

 - The endpoint is exposed at `/suggestions`
 - The partial (or complete) search term is passed as a querystring parameter `q`
 - The caller's location can optionally be supplied via querystring parameters `latitude` and `longitude` to help improve relative scores
+- The number of results should be limited, based on the querystring parameter `maxcount`.
+This additional parameter can be set to -1 to indicate all results.
 - The endpoint returns a JSON response with an array of scored suggested matches
     - The suggestions are sorted by descending score
     - Each suggestion has a score between 0 and 1 (inclusive) indicating confidence in the suggestion (1 is most confident)
     - Each suggestion has a name which can be used to disambiguate between similarly named locations
     - Each suggestion has a latitude and longitude

-## Additional Requirements

-The following is a list of additional requirements that although wasn't explicitly mentioned, makes sense:

-- The number of results should be limited, based on the querystring parameter `maxcount`.
-To allow the original requirement where all results may be returned, this additional parameter can be set to -1 to indicate all results.

 ## Technologies used